nancyhamdan/demil-degree-prediction/README.md

+# Predicting the Demilitarization Degree of Military Items - Multiclass Classification

 This project presents findings from exploring the Military Equipment for Local Law Enforcement dataset that is provided from The Defense Logistics Agency (DLA) in the United States.
 Excess military equipment and devices from the Department of Defense in the US are handled by the